tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Mod+

-Every mod has a corresponding buffed mod (except for 【Duos】), needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)
+Every mod has a corresponding buffed mod (except for 【Duo】), needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)

     If you want to unlock all buffed mods as quick as possible it's recommended to activate multiple at the same time, below is a reference strategy (if you can smoothly get a few f10 with all of the mods individually)
-    `【Gravity】+【Messy】+【Double Hole】+【AllSpin】` activate these four and rely on allspin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
+    `【Gravity】+【Messy】+【Double Hole】+【All-Spin】` activate these four and rely on All-Spin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
 If you can use brainless Blitz mode looping and aren't afraid of `【Invisible】` you can bring it too, otherwise it later needs to be cleared by itself
     Afterwards activate `【Invisible】+【Volatile】` and `【No Hold】+【Volatile】`, notice try to tank more garbage then use Quad to dig to climb faster (because cancelling garbage lines has a worse result), at the same time try to calculate total efficiency with and without `Expert`
-    (altitude/time, multiply by 2 with Expert) to decide whether or not to accumulate for Expert incidentally, if possible then bring it, otherwise later on it needs to be cleared by itself
+    (altitude/time, multiply by 2 with Expert) to decide whether or not to accumulate for Expert Mode incidentally, if possible then bring it, otherwise later on it needs to be cleared by itself
     Last is `【Expert】+【Volatile】`, being individually played because this mod will substantially decrease climbing efficiency, and put last because it could already have some progress made at the start

 All buffed mods can only be played solo, and cannot be stacked on other mods